 Calculate Your Lowest Cycling Speed

-Using the same gear calculator, let’s take note of your pedalling speed at 60RPM.
+Using this gear calculator, let’s take note of your pedalling speed at 60RPM.

 When your pedalling speed (cadence) is low, you fatigue your leg muscles (mostly quads) more and utilise your heart and lungs less.
 Most cyclists pedal in the 60-100 RPM range.
 In order to determine your lowest cycling speed, let’s calculate how fast you’ll go in your smallest gear at 60 RPM.
-If you like to maintain a high pedalling cadence you can select 80 RPM instead.
+Simply pop in your tyre size, crank length, smallest front chainring and largest rear cog.
+Hit calculate.

 Example: With a cadence (pedalling speed) of 60 RPM, I can ride at 5.5km/h in my lowest gear.